-Cooking to Learn 2 is a sequel to the popular Cooking to Learn.
-Both programs are designed to provide a "hands on," practical way to help students increase reading comprehension, vocabulary, expressive language, problem solving, written language, math, and science skills.
+Cooking to Learn 3: Recipes from Around the World is the third installment in the popular Cooking to Learn series.
+These programs are designed to provide a "hands on," practical way to help students increase reading comprehension, vocabulary, expressive language, problem solving, written language, math, and science skills.
 These skills are incorporated into each recipe-based lesson.
 To complete a lesson, students prepare a selected food or drink.
-To do so, students read the recipe, measure foods using kitchen measurement tools, choose the specified cooking items to use, and much more.
+To do so, students read the recipe, measure foods using kitchen measurement tools, choose the specific cooking items to use, and much more.
 To develop money and math skills, students can shop for the ingredients needed for each recipe.
 Students can also enhance their social skills by presenting the food they prepare during class to one another and by eating this food in a group setting.
+Cooking to Learn 3: Recipes from Around the World also can be used to develop social studies skills, as each lesson includes interesting facts about the recipe's origin country or area.

-Cooking to Learn 2 has new recipes that are slightly more challenging than the recipes in Cooking to Learn.
-These new recipes include more steps than the recipes in the original, which allows students to further develop their skills while having more fun.
+Cooking to Learn 3: Recipes from Around the World has recipes representative of several different regions and cultures.
+These recipes include food items commonly used by residents of the region represented.
+All materials for each recipe should be available at local grocery stores.
 Each recipe has been tested in the classroom with students of varying educational abilities.
 Field tests have shown that all students are able to experience success, as the program allows each participant to work at his or her individual level of instruction.
 Participants feel a sense of accomplishment as they serve and eat an end product with each lesson.
 Learning becomes meaningful to the students, which increases their motivation to learn.
 Self-esteem grows as the students develop increased independence at cooking, a skill that is part of their daily lives.

-The structure of each lesson helps the participants establish a routine for cooking and preparing foods.
+The structure of each lesson helps the participants establish a routine for cooking and preparing food.
 This set structure increases the students' success because they know what is expected of them in each lesson.
 As the students' skill levels increase, expectations can be raised by providing new, more challenging levels of work.
-Students can progress from multiple-choice questions to short-answer questions and then to cloze activities and how-to essays.
-Any combination of these activities can be provided to match the skill levels of individual students.
-This program allows students with different levels of abilities to continually be challenged and feel successful while completing the same cooking activities because the worksheets are tailored to fit each student's individual abilities.
+Students can progress from multiple-choice questions to short-answer questions, and then to cloze activities, and how-to essays.
+This program allows students with different levels of abilities to continually be challenged and to feel successful while completing the same cooking activities because the worksheets are tailored to fit each student's individual abilities.